 How to Setup and Customize Swagger with ASP.NET MVC

-This walkthrough turtorial is about how to setup Swagger with ASP.NET MVC API by using Visual Studio 2015, also provide steps of how to customize the swagger UI.
+This walkthrough tutorial is about how to set up Swagger with ASP.NET MVC API by using Visual Studio 2015, and also provides steps on how to customize the Swagger UI.

 What's Swagger?

-Swagger could provide more rich documents for your API, but that's not it, it provides how to design tests and documentation about your API.
-Although, this blog just focuses on how to set up Swagger UI on Visual Studio 2015's ASP.NET API project.
-ASP.NET MVC also has a Web API Helper page but unlike Swagger, which is more powerful with client generation, discoverable, and more developer support.
+Swagger could provide richer documentation for your API, but that's not all — it provides tools to design, test, and document your API.
+Although this blog just focuses on how to set up Swagger UI on Visual Studio 2015's ASP.NET API project.
+ASP.NET MVC also has a Web API Helper page, but unlike Swagger, which is more powerful with client generation, discoverability, and broader developer support.

-This blog will show how to use Swagger to ASP.NET MVC API project and provide a list of how to.
+This blog will show how to use Swagger with an ASP.NET MVC API project and provide a list of how-tos.

 With a Swagger-enabled API, you get interactive documentation, client SDK generation and discoverability.